John Russell, 1st Earl Russell: In opposition: February–December 1852

-Following Russell's resignation, on the 23 February 1852 the Earl of Derby accepted the Queen's invitation to form a government.
+Following Russell's resignation, on 23 February 1852 the Earl of Derby accepted the Queen's invitation to form a government.
 The new Conservative ministry were a minority in the Commons due to the continuing rift with the Peelites.
 Derby called a general election for July but failed to secure a majority.
 After the election Derby's Conservatives held 292 out of the 662 seats in the Commons but were able to carry on in office due to divisions among the opposition.
 Negotiations over a Whig-Peelite coalition stalled over the question of who would lead it.
 Russell's authority and popularity within the Whigs had been dented by his falling out with Palmerston, who flatly refused to serve under him again.
 Moreover he had alienated many in the Peelites and the Irish Brigade, who held the balance of power in the Commons, leaving them unwilling to support another Russell-led government.
 Palmerston proposed Lord Lansdowne as a compromise candidate.
 This was acceptable to Russell but Lansdowne was reluctant to take on the burdens of leading a government.
 The defeat of Disraeli's Budget in December 1852 forced the issue.
 Derby's government resigned and the Queen sent for Lansdowne and the Peelite Lord Aberdeen.
 Lansdowne declined the Queen's invitation, pleading ill-health and so Aberdeen was tasked with forming a government.